 Collin part of KSL Investigation into Teen Social Media Use

 KSL Investigates interviewed Collin about what teens are really doing on social media.

 "Kartchner said there needs to be a new attitude of love and no shaming.
 He also said parents need to realize if they give kids with under-developed brains technology that’s for adults, they’re going to make mistakes.
 When they do, he said, parents need to be there to guide and love their teens so they make better choices going forward."

 Saving our kids from the potential soul-crushing effects of social media and video game addiction begins by educating and empowering parents.
-We had our first Parent's Education Night in Pleasant Grove, UT, where 700 parents packed a 600 seat auditorium.
-The following morning, we had 400 parents for a 300 seat venue.
-Later that month, we did this event in Gilbert, AZ, where once again, we had standing room only.
+We did our first Parent's Education Night in Collin's community of Pleasant Grove, UT, where it was standing room only.
+Since then, Collin has spoken to many standing-room only parent nights across the country.

 Deseret News Article by Collin

 The Deseret News asked Collin to write an op-ed on the #SavetheKids movement, and to address what parents need to understand about giving their kids smart phones with access to social media apps.

 "Handing a tween or teen a smart phone with access to Instagram and Snapchat with zero training, guidance, or monitoring, is like handing them keys to the family car as 12 with zero driver's ed.
 How then are we shocked when they keep crashing and burning?"